DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 ```
 env = gym.make("RCRS-v0", portNo=portNo, grpcNo=grpcNo, buildingNo=36, maxTimeStamp=99,mapName=mapName,verbose=True) (line 182)
 ```
+`script/compare_result.py` will compare 'model.zip' performance in the `script/log/RCRS_*` files, and print the result.
+Thus, you can find the best performance log using it.
+After compare the result, please modify `script/performance_test.py` to see the running curve.
+You should change the range at line 48, `for j in range(50):`.
+After fix the range, run the `script/performance_test.py` and input log file name and gamma value of the log file.
+Then, it will run temperal policy per 50 episodes and generate `result.pkl` files.
-You can check the `data.pkl` through `script/graph.py` and see how model works through `script/load_PPO2.py`.
+You can check the `result.pkl` through `script/graph_*.py`.
-`script/graph.py` will show sum of reward per one episode(99 steps) and `script/load_PPO2.py` will show model results 10 times.
+`script/graph_reward.py` will show sum of reward per one episode(35 steps), `script/graph_fieryness.py` will show sum of fieryness of all buildings at the end of episodes, and `script/graph_fired_building.py` will show the number of remaining fired buildings at the end of episodes.
-To use both, just input the `mapName` what you want to check.

 ## 5. How to run on condor